carloskiki/asm-feature-extraction/draft.md

 ### Problem Definition

-We deem two assembly code fragements to be semantically identical if they were compiled from the same source code.
+We deem two assembly code fragements to be semantically identical if they have the same observable behavior on a system.
+This type of clone is generally referred to as "type four" clones [17, 26].
+This type of clone excludes different algorithms that might happen to have the same output, such as breadth-first search vs. depth-first search.
+In research it is common to use the same code source code function compiled with different compilers or compilation options to create such type four clones.

 ## Related Work